archiecobbs/nvt4j/README.md

 Usage
 -----

-The API consists of the interface `nvt4j.Terminal`.
-The implementation of this class is called `nvt4j.impl.Terminal`.
-To allow the user to connect to the application you need to listen for a tcp connection and then wrap a Terminal object around it:
+The API consists of the interface `Terminal`.
+The implementation of this class is called `TerminalImpl`.
+To allow the user to connect to the application you need to listen for a tcp connection and then wrap a `TerminalImpl` object around it:

 ```
 ServerSocket serverSocket = new ServerSocket(8000);
 Socket socket = serverSocket.accept();
-Terminal terminal = new nvt4j.impl.Terminal(socket);
+Terminal terminal = new TerminalImpl(socket);
 ```

 For example, to run the sample class Example.java from an xterm session, you can